JKeijer/Zeek_scripts/README.md

 #### 2.
 Add the following lines to $PREFIX/share/zeek/site/local.zeek
 ```
-# This line adds source and destination TTLs for TCP traffic, the event is striggered for every SYN packets, so might impact performance
+# This line adds source and destination TTLs for TCP traffic, the event is triggered for every SYN packets, so it might impact performance
 @load policy/protocols/conn/ttls
 ```
 #### 3.